Quick Answer

 • Update the document if contents change

-Rachel, a marketing consultant, trains her team to update the note immediately after pulling or adding items.
+A marketing consultant running event inventory might train her team to update the note immediately after pulling or adding items.
 The system stays accurate because updates happen at the moment of change.

 Best Practices for Long-Term Use